 THE GOSPEL AS A WORLDVIEW

-Secularists in our day are continually attempting to explain Christianity away, pointing to its religious terms and concepts as non-sensible, etc. It is our duty to combat these attacks, showing that not only does our terminology have intellectual backbone, but our entire message and faith does as well.
-The gospel needs to make sense on an intellectual level AND within proper and respectful framework…something that can be understood in a timely manner while limiting religious language.
-This can be accomplished within what is known as a “worldview.”
+Secularists in our day continually attempt to explain Christianity away, pointing to its religious terms and concepts as non-sensible, etc. And perhaps, to some degree, they are right, in that we have gravitated away from keeping the gospel palatable to the outside world.
+The gospel needs to make sense on an intellectual level AND within a proper and respectful framework…something that can be understood in a timely manner while limiting exclusive, religious language.
+All of this can be accomplished within what is known as a “worldview.”

 Wickipedia defines the term as such:

 “It is a concept fundamental to German philosophy and epistemology and refers to a wide world perception.
 Additionally, it refers to the framework of ideas and beliefs forming a global description through which an individual, group or culture watches and interprets the world and interacts with it…A worldview can be expressed as the fundamental cognitive, effective, and evaluative presuppositions a group of people make about the nature of things, and which they use to order their lives.”

 Perception of the world and presupposition of thought are the key phrases.
 How do we perceive this world?
 What types of presuppositions are necessary to support this perception?